mishal9/ES_optimizations/README.md

 A problem can arise when force merging a huge shard.
 If the shard size is > half of the disk size, you provably won’t be able to fully merge it, unless most of the data is made of deleted documents.

+### How to shard our data?

 ![Sharding](images/sharding.jpg)

+As we can see if our daily ingestion rate for an index is quite high and our primary shards bit lower, we can run into trouble in a short time as all our shards for that index would've indexed their individual capacities.

+These factors should determine our primary shards and sharding in general:

+1. Number of nodes (data nodes in specifics)
+2. Disk space allocated on each of the nodes
+3. Daily ingestion rate (approximate) in the future

+Other important things to note:

+1. Data is always indexed into primary shards and primary shards cannot be changed once determined at time of index creation.
+2. If you start out with 25 primary shards, it won't help if you go beyond 25 nodes in the cluster because we won't get more primary shards.
+3. If you keep indexing documents, shards will grow beyond their size and this degrades search performance.
+In which case we either have to do expensive deletes or reindex with new primary shards parameter.